Kentucky Eminent Domain Attorneys

 Your condemnation issue is important to us.
 Please complete the form below or contact us directly with your questions.

-What is Eminent Domain Law in Kentucky?
+What Is Eminent Domain Law In Kentucky?

 According to eminent domain law in Kentucky, the government may exercise the right to take private land and put it toward public use.
 This term can sometimes be used interchangeably with “condemnation,” but eminent domain is only in reference to the right to act, while condemnation is the procedure by which eminent domain is exercised.